oSumAtrIX/dinkleberg/README.md

 ## Environment variables

-To use this project you will need to set the following environment key with your discord token as the value:
+To use this project you will need to set the following environment key with your Discord token as the value:

 - `DISCORD_TOKEN`